 Disclaimer: I am not a medical professional.
-This is what I have learned about this complication over the past few years through my experiences, through the wisdom shared in the Iso Moms group and through my research.
+This is what I have learned about this complication over the past few years through my experiences, through the wisdom others have shared with me and through my research.

 It is so scary to suddenly be told that your pregnancy is “high risk” and your baby might be in danger.
 Most parents who are faced with this reality go home in shock and have to make the big decision that is weighing on their minds, “Do I dare Google it?
 Or do I protect myself from unnecessary worry and avoid the computer and trust my doctors to handle it?”
 Most well meaning family members and friends encourage the terrified parents NOT to Google it.
 I had to look it up on my computer as soon as I got home because I honestly had no idea what my OB was talking about.
 I wanted to know what I needed to do to protect my child and I was desperate for some idea of what the rest of my pregnancy would look like.
 Unfortunately there was hardly any information available so I felt lost.

 I have learned so much since that day four years ago.
 I have heard countless stories and watched many pregnancies play out and I have noticed a trend.
 There is one mistake many women make during an alloimmunized pregnancy.
 I made this mistake with Lucy, unfortunately, and it is the main reason she is not here with me today.
 Because of what happened with Lucy, I knew not to make this mistake again when I got pregnant with Nora and now she is a happy, healthy one year old.